Themes and templates: Changing the look and feel of your site

 The layout and appearance of your site is defined through the use of "themes” (Bootstrap templates) each of which resides in a separate folder in the /themes directory.
 Themes can be applied on a per-page basis, so you can have a completely different layout, look and feel in different areas of your site.
 On every page, actually.

 Tuskfish ships with a couple of Bootstrap example themes as starting points to create your own designs.
 These are quite plain, so a few third-party themes with more visual ‘bling’ have also been converted for use with Tuskfish.
-You can get these from [LINK].
+You will find these in the trust_path/extras/themes directory.
+Other places you can find free themes to convert include:

 What is this Bootstrap of which you speak?

 Bootstrap is very well documented.
-If you plan to tinker with the look and feel of your site then it is worthwhile to take a look at the documentation and familiarise yourself with the layout grid concept and the core classes that are available (see http://getbootstrap.com/getting-started/).
+If you plan to tinker with the look and feel of your site then it is worthwhile to take a look at the documentation and familiarise yourself with the layout grid concept and the core classes that are available.

 As Bootstrap is a mainstream presentation framework there are literally hundreds of third-party themes available (both free and paid), and it only takes a few minutes to convert one for use with Tuskfish.
 Basically it’s just a case of inserting your PHP output (variables) into the appropriate places in the template.